 During the test, you will see one question at a time, but can move forward or backward to view or review other questions.
 There may be a graphic or text box to be viewed by clicking a button.
 Correct answers will usually be selected by clicking the boxes next to the answers.
 In a few questions, you may be presented a picture and asked to click on the part of the picture that correctly answers the question.
 Questions may have more than one correct answer, but in those cases, you will be told how many answers to choose.
 You will receive your score at the conclusion of your test session.

 Administers the exams.
 They offer hundreds of locations across the country and on U.S. military bases around the world.
+Plus some (currently Fire Alarm Systems Level I only) are administered online with a remote proctor.
+Applicants are presented with the option to select online administration through OnVue during the scheduling step.

 Once the exam is purchased from NICET, the candidate is guided to Pearson VUE to pick a convenient location and time.
 Eligibility expires 90 days from the purchase date.
 Scheduling immediately provides the best selection.